 Make sure for the safety of everyone, if you are using childcare or providing it, you go with a license.
 It’s good for everyone.
 If you are doing what’s best for the kids, you won’t have to worry about your licensing worker, she (or he) will be an asset to you in your business.
 If you are a parent, you will know your child is getting the safest care you can provide for them.

 The bottom line is, if you are working with children in any capacity, make sure you are doing your best.
 Make sure you care about what you are doing.
 Make sure if you don’t enjoy it, you do something else.
 Kids deserve the very best of us.
 If you don’t want to be awesome at childcare, please choose another vocation.
 It will be better for you and the kids.
 If there are regulations in your state for childcare, follow them.
 Then you won’t have to worry about getting caught.
 Be awesome, the kids deserve it!

 Click here to see what steps you need to take to become licensed in Oklahoma.

 Don’t forget to pin for later!

+Do you feel frustrated with your daycare sometimes?
+Here’s what parents wish daycare providers knew.
 Parents and providers can work together to build a great relationship that supports children and builds a great foundation for their future.
 I have been talking to parents to see what they would say to their providers past or present if they could.
 To be a great provider, you need empathy.
 Leaving your kids with someone else is not easy.
 If you are a childcare provider, please realize parents have feelings.